6. Dope

 3. Tangerine

 Sean Baker (‘The Florida Project’) assumes charge of this comedy-drama film.
 The engrossing and immersive narrative follows the day of a cross-dressing sex worker leaving a short prison term utterly transgressed that her boyfriend/pimp has cheated on her.
-Eventually, it becomes apparent that he’s a loser and she can’t see that his insincere support of her was self-serving and deceptive.
+Eventually, it becomes apparent that he’s a loser, and she can’t see that his insincere support of her is self-serving and deceptive.
 Anyway, the film creates both comedy and profound pathos around its central theme.
 Shot on a modified iPhone 5, ‘Tangerine’ has received flak for its disturbed and macabre portrayal of women.
 While its partially true, its original content explores enough dramatic possibilities and unusual situations to be considered a great movie in some sense.
-At the heart of the film hinges on the main characters romantic betrayal, and a subplot involving an Armenian cab driver with a family who has a paraphilia for paying a black trans sex worker to receive oral sex whilst driving through the blind, soapy mess of a American car wash somewhere in a seedy area of Hollywood on Christmas Eve.
+At the heart of the film hinges on the main character’s romantic betrayal, and a subplot involving an Armenian cab driver with a family who has a paraphilia for paying a black trans sex worker to receive oral sex whilst driving through the blind, soapy mess of an American car wash somewhere in a seedy area of Hollywood on Christmas Eve.

 Read More: Best Comedy Movies of 2014